-The first thing a (foreign) company should do before even considering winning the affection of 1.3 billion potential Chinese consumers is making sure that you own or apply for the trademark right to use your name and brand in China.
+The first thing a (foreign) company should do before even considering winning the affection of 1.3 billion potential Chinese consumers is to make sure that you own or apply for the trademark right to use your name and brand in China.

 In our practice, we have seen too much money wasted on buying such rights from people or companies who outsmarted the ‘new kids on the block’, often by maliciously registering ‘their’ trademarks.